 Charity work is an excellent lesson for your kids while also giving you quality family time together.
 There are plenty of charity events for children and their parents that are age-appropriate and allow you all to help others who are less fortunate.

 Explore World Cultures

 Escape!
 Pack up the car for a family day trip.
 Head to a neighboring city's children's museum or zoo.
-Simply go on a ride.
+Simply go for a ride.
 Be spontaneous and change up your scenery from time to time.
-Not only is it an adventure for your children, it's refreshing for you.
+Not only is it an adventure for your children, but it's also refreshing for you.

 Home Weather Station